Investigating the internal organizational factors influencing the emergence of crime-inducing deviant behaviors among soldiers

 1 Master of Criminal Law and Criminology, Faculty of Law and Political Science, Ferdowsi University of Mashhad, Mashhad, Iran

-2 PhD in International Law, University of Tehran, Senior Researcher, Army Strategic Studies Center, Tehran, Iran
+2 PhD in International Law, Senior Researcher, Army Strategic Studies Center, Tehran, Iran

 Abstract